oktadev/auth0-spring-boot-angular-crud-example/README.md

 # Angular and Spring Boot CRUD Example

-This example app shows how to create a Spring Boot API and CRUD (create, read, update, and delete) its data with an Angular app.
+This example app shows how to create a Spring Boot API and CRUD (create, read, update, and delete) its data with a beautiful Angular + Angular Material app.

 **Prerequisites:** [Java 17](http://sdkman.io) and [Node.js 18+](https://nodejs.org/)